mroy31/pynetem/docs/source/topology.rst

 Nodes
 -----

-In the section ``[nodes]``, you can add host/routeur in the topology.
+In the section ``[nodes]``, you can add host/router in the topology.
 At minimum, each node is identified by :

   1. a name
   2. a type
   3. a number of interface and for each interface,

-These 3 informations are declared like that :
+These 3 information are declared like that :

 .. code-block:: ini